spatie/laravel-route-attributes/README.md

 **PACKAGE IN DEVELOPMENT, DO NOT USE YET**

 This package provides annotations to automatically register routes.
-Here's a quick example
+Here's a quick example:

 ```php
 class MyController